alexcoy06/Notes/Data_Science/ML_Models/Feature_Selection.md

 ---

 ## Wrapper Methods

+Wrapper methods evaluate feature subsets by actually training and testing a model, which helps to capture interactions between features.
+They tend to be more computationally expensive than filter methods but can provide more accurate feature sets tailored to the specific model.
+Consider using wrapper methods when model performance is critical and you have sufficient computational resources to perform the iterative selection process.

 **4. Recursive Feature Elimination (RFE)**
 Iteratively removes the least important features based on a model's performance.
 RFE helps in selecting features that contribute most to predicting the target variable.